John Denham (politician): Post-parliamentary career

 Denham is Chair of the Southern Policy Centre, which he co-founded with Professor Francis Davis, as a think tank responding to challenges and opportunities for southern England with specialisms in open data research and new forms of public participation in politics.

 Denham is director of the English Labour Network and a Professorial Fellow on English Identity and Politics at Southampton University.

 Honours

 Denham was sworn in as a member of the Privy Council of the United Kingdom in 2000, giving him the honorific title "The Right Honourable" for life.
 He is also a Fellow of the Royal Society of Arts, giving him the Post Nominal Letters "FRSA".

 Personal life

-He married Ruth Eleanor Dixon and they have a son, Edward, and a daughter, Rosie (a former Labour councillor in Exeter); they have now divorced.
-He has another child, Louis, born in 2005.
+He married Ruth Eleanor Dixon and they have two children; they have now divorced.
+He has another child born in 2005.

-In an interview with the Daily Telegraph, Denham announced he was a secular humanist, although he also said he learnt a lot from his Church of England upbringing.
+In an interview with the Daily Telegraph, Denham stated that he was a secular humanist, although he also said he learnt a lot from his Church of England upbringing.